juhp/koji-tool/README.md

   -l,--list                List builds
   -L,--latest              Latest build
-  -t,--check-remote-time   Check remote rpm timestamps -r,--rpm                 Use rpm instead of dnf -N,--no-reinstall        Do not reinstall existing NVRs -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
+  -t,--check-remote-time   Check remote rpm timestamps --rpm                    Use rpm instead of dnf --rpm-ostree             Use rpm-ostree instead of dnf --dnf                    Use dnf to install [default unless ostree] -N,--no-reinstall        Do not reinstall existing NVRs -S,--skip-existing       Ignore already installed subpackages (imples
+                           --no-reinstall)
+  -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
   -A,--ask                 ask for each subpackge [default if not installed]